coschain/contentos-go/README.md

 assume you have 4 machines and want to set up a contentos network, here the steps you need to do:

-1.choice a machine,run cosd init then edit config.toml,modify all ip relative items from 127.0.0.1 to your custom.
+1.choice a machine,run cosd init then edit config.toml,modify all ip relative items to your custom.
 ```
 ./cosd init
 vi ~/.coschain/cosd/config.toml